pdfcoffee/Haraj-UI-Enhanced/README.md

 ## Notice of Non-Affiliation and Disclaimer

 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with haraj.com.sa, or any of its subsidiaries or its affiliates.
 The official haraj.com.sa website can be found at https://haraj.com.sa/.

+Haraj UI Enhanced might change, break, or stop working at any time.